codeforanchorage/courtbot-admin/README.md

 ### Configuration
 The only configuration requred is the URL of the admin API set with `API_URL` in `config.js`.
 This should point to the courtbot admin api root.

+This admin dashboard will ask the user to login.
+The login credentials are determined by the courtbot app, not by this app.

 ## Build Setup

 ``` bash